-In order to be proposed for approval, the applications must respect the administrative and eligibility criteria, receive at least 70 points at the technical and financial evaluation and not be rejected during the state aid incidence evaluation.
+In order to be proposed for approval, the applications must respect the administrative and eligibility criteria, pass the technical and financial evaluation and not be rejected during the state aid incidence evaluation.

-2.5.1.
-Clarification Requests
+5.1 Clarification Requests

-For Step 1: Administrative compliance and eligibility check
+For Phase 1: Administrative compliance and eligibility check

-If, after examining the AF and filling in the administrative compliance grid and eligibility grid, clarifications/completions/supporting documents are necessary, the Chairperson assisted by the Secretary of the Evaluation Committee shall send via JeMS message portal one single clarification letter to the Lead Applicant.
+If, after examining the AF and filling in the administrative compliance grid and eligibility grid, clarifications/completions/supporting documents are necessary, the Chairperson assisted by the Secretary of the Evaluation Committee shall send one single clarification letter to the Lead Applicant.